Quicr/quicr-protocol-spec/moq-proto.md

 Here is another scenario, where Alice has 2 media sources (mic, camera) and is able to send 3 simulast streams for video and audio encoded via 2 different codecs, might have different sourceIDs as listed below

+CJ - I think the 1111 could be move to like audio, or video-low, video-high

 ```
 Source       --> SourceID